 Find out how you use time to save time

-The key to becoming more productive and having a better work-life balance is to actually know what it is you’re spending your time on.
+The key to becoming more productive and having a better work-life balance is to know what it is you’re spending your time on.
 RescueTime runs in the background on your devices and accurately tracks which apps and websites you’re using, and for how long.
 You can then analyse detailed reports to find where you’re wasting your time - and the results will probably surprise you!

 In recent years, the instant messaging app Slack has become a hugely popular tool for work communications because it’s just such a great time saver.
-Conversations in Slack are fully searchable, and organised into channels, by project, topic, team or whatever makes sense for you.
-And that’s just so much more intuitive than hunting through endless irrelevant messages in your email inbox.
+Conversations in Slack are fully searchable, and organised into channels, by project, topic, team, or whatever makes sense for you.
+And that’s just so much more intuitive than hunting through endless, irrelevant messages in your email inbox.

 Social media scheduling

 Writing and scheduling individual posts on Twitter, Facebook, Instagram, Linkedin, Pinterest and Google Plus is a lot of work.
 So Buffer allows you to do so within a single app.
 There are also some great tools for analysing the effectiveness of your posts to help you make them more engaging for your community.
-There are a number of apps out there for doing this, but Buffer is our fave, and we’re not alone; it’s also used by the likes of Github, Shopify, Microsoft and Trello.
+There are several apps out there for doing this, but Buffer is our fave, and we’re not alone; it’s also used by the likes of Github, Shopify, Microsoft and Trello.

 Email provider FastMail has two big selling points.
 Firstly, as the name suggests, it’s super-fast when it comes to tasks like searching your archive or syncing your email, contacts, calendars and notes.
 And secondly, it’s super-secure, with optional two-step verification providing the peace of mind that no one will ever read your emails but you.
 They also offer 24-hour support and promise “No ads, ever”.